-To meet the work program obligations under the title, we are required to drill a single exploration well within WA‐359‐P. As part of the consultation process, we publicly invited interested parties to comment on our environment plan [PDF 8.3MB].
+We are excited to drill a single exploration well within WA‐359‐P – this meets the work program obligations under the title.
+As part of the consultation process, we publicly invited interested parties to comment on our environment plan [PDF 8.3MB].
 You can also read an overview of our proposed activity in the Carnarvon Basin.

 As part of the joint operating agreement covering exploration permit WA-359-P, BP is the titleholder nominated to undertake eligible voluntary actions on behalf of all titleholders and is also the operator.
-To meet the work program obligations under the title, the titleholders are required to drill a single exploration well within WA-359-P. The Ironbark exploration drilling program is planned in permit WA-359-P, located in Commonwealth waters approximately 170 km offshore from Karratha.
+The Ironbark exploration drilling program is planned in permit WA-359-P, located in Commonwealth waters approximately 170 km offshore from Karratha.

 Indicative coordinates and water depths for the Ironbark-1 exploration well are:

 The Ironbark exploration drilling program comprises the drilling, evaluation and plugging and abandonment of one exploration well.
 The well will be drilled by the Ocean Apex drilling rig.
 This will be supported by three mobile positioned vessels including one supply vessel and two anchor handling vessels.

 Drilling activities are expected to take approximately 70 to 90 days, depending on weather and any operational delays.
 Drilling and support activities will typically be conducted on a 24-hour basis.

 Safety is the foundation of everything bp does, every day.
 The company’s goals are clear: no accidents, no harm to people and no damage to the environment.